AlmasShintemirov/RoboND-HomeServiceRobot-Project/README.md

 # RoboND-HomeServiceRobot-Project
-Udacity Robotics Software
+Udacity Udacity Robotics Software Engineer Nanodegree Final Project

 This project implements a home service robot scenario for autonomous navigation of a skid-steer mobile robot to pickup and drop off zones of a virtual object.

+## Installation

+## Running

 Shell scripts located in src/scripts folder are used for executing corresponding ROS nodes (launch files in packages) in separate xterm terminal windows.
 To install xterm use sudo apt-get install xterm

-The robot uses ROS Gmapping and Teleop_twist_keyboard packages for autonomous mapping of a custom Gazebo world environment ( test_slam.sh shell script ).
+The robot uses ROS Gmapping (http://wiki.ros.org/gmapping) and Teleop_twist_keyboard (http://wiki.ros.org/teleop_twist_keyboard) packages for autonomous mapping of a custom Gazebo world environment ( test_slam.sh shell script ).

 Adaptive Monte Carlo Localisation (ROS AMCL package http://wiki.ros.org/amcl) is used for robot localization and deploying ROS Navigation stack for navigate to prediefined object pick up and drop off zones.